duncanmcclean/simple-commerce/docs/shipping.md

         'shipping' => [
             'methods' => [
-                \DoubleThreeDigital\SimpleCommerce\Shipping\StandardPost::class,
+                \DoubleThreeDigital\SimpleCommerce\Shipping\StandardPost::class => [],
             ],
         ],
     ],
 ],
 ```

 The `methods` array should contain an array of Shipping Method classes, with the `::class` syntax.
+You may also specify a configuration array as the second parameter.

 ### Default shipping method